2016 - 2020

 2018: Jhan Lindsay, Wellington-based musician, composer and teacher.
 The three-week residency provided her with an opportunity to compose a series of work set in the Wairarapa, to investigate local history, and to share her love of music and performance with young local musicians and the local arts community.
 She worked with students across the region on her new music, and performed at Aratoi Wairarapa Museum of Art and History.

-2017 - Philomena van Rijswijk, poet, fiction writer, Tasmania.
-During her Fellowship, Philomena worked on developing a series of short stories and interviewed several Wairarapa residents for an insight into the local living environment.
+2017: Philomena van Rijswijk, poet, fiction writer, Tasmania.
+During her residency, Philomena worked on developing a series of short stories and interviewed several Wairarapa residents for an insight into the local living environment.
 She also led a session at Masterton District Library and a writing workshop as part of Featherston Booktown.

 2016: Inaugural year, Gaye Sutton, writer/story practitioner, Wairarapa.
 Gaye Sutton undertook her residency in March 2016, with the World Storytelling Day falling within her Fellowship period.
 She made progress on her manuscript, Changing the World One Story at a Time, facilitated a workshop with young students in Mauriceville, and led a session in Masterton for adults: BYO Story on World Storytelling Day.